victormanoly/victormanoly.github.io/index.md

 * Ph.D. in Electrical Engineering
 > Federal University of Espírito Santo (UFES), Brazil.
 2019 -- present.
+"Intelligent Road Intersections: A Case for Time-Critical Digital Twins" The analysis of all possible scenarios that may occur in an intersection involving various agents, such as vehicles and non-vehicles, is virtually impossible to be done to support traffic control centers decisions.
+In recent years, digital twins (DT) have become a viable solution to address complex problems when monitoring a physical asset along with the digitized representation of it.
+Thus, the Thesis proposes for the first time a data model for a DT that traffic control centers could use to analyze what-if scenarios to obtain quick and yet dependable answers and act accordingly to improve VRUs safety at road intersections.
+Therefore, a second contribution is how to model and address strict latency requirements imposed by the time-critical DTs, considering the competition for the underlying infrastructure faced by DTs.
+Last but not least, another contribution is expected when addressing the efficiency of the network and computing resources for such DTs-constrained time-critical deadlines.

 * M.Sc. in Electrical Engineering
 > Federal University of Espírito Santo (UFES), Brazil.
 2019.
+"High reliability in WiFi mobile access with software-defined multi-connectivity."
-The [dissertation](https://ele.ufes.br/pt-br/pos-graduacao/PPGEE/detalhes-da-tese?id=12128) proposed the use of multiple connectivity mechanisms in WiFi architectures through the use of software-defined networks (SDN) to obtain high-reliability communications without interruptions during the mobility of users.
+The [Dissertation](https://ele.ufes.br/pt-br/pos-graduacao/PPGEE/detalhes-da-tese?id=12128) proposed the use of multiple connectivity mechanisms in WiFi architectures through the use of software-defined networks (SDN) to obtain high-reliability communications without interruptions during the mobility of users.

 * B.Sc. in Telecommunication and Electronic Engineering
 > Technological University of Havana (CUJAE), Cuba.
 2011.